• Home

 But this all changes each Sunday morning.

 Every Sunday, some of Merida’s most beautiful and popular streets are shut down for La Biciruta (Bike Route).
 This allows cyclists a chance to ride around town.
-Much of the city come out on Sunday morning to partake in this weekly Sunday bike ride tradition.
+Much of the city comes out on Sunday morning to partake in this weekly Sunday bike ride tradition.

 There’s no need to worry about traffic or cars at all on Sunday mornings.
 It’s only then that vehicles are blocked from the Biciruta route that cuts right through the heart of Merida.